 Whether you believe it or not, choosing decking tiles or decking boards does affect your decking.
 Below is a breakdown of the various pros and cons of each.

 You can choose to have a decking kit if preferred.
 They typically have all the accessories needed to install a new deck.
-Some decking kits also have pergolas included if you want something extra fancy.
+Some decking kits even feature pergolas for a touch of extra luxury.

 How much does decking cost?

-Unfortunately, there is no hard and fast rule to the cost of decking.
-With that said, average decking prices can be around as little as £1000 to as high as £30,000.
+Unfortunately, there is no strict rule for the cost of decking.
+With that said, average decking prices can be as little as £1000 to as high as £30,000.
 These varying costs are affected by:

 - The material of your decking.